jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Changing the variable to type object, changes how the code behaves.
+Changing the variable to type `object`, would change the behavior of the code considerably.

 ### Prefer ToArray